home-assistant/home-assistant.io/source/_components/neato.markdown

   - /components/vacuum.neato/
 ---

-The `neato` component allows you to control your [Neato Botvac Connected Robots](https://www.neatorobotics.com/robot-vacuum/botvac-connected-series/).
+The `neato` integration allows you to control your [Neato Botvac Connected Robots](https://www.neatorobotics.com/robot-vacuum/botvac-connected-series/).

 To enable `neato` in your installation, add the following to your `configuration.yaml` file: